 The Melbourne Cup is the biggest race and draws huge crowds, while the likes of Caulfield and Moonee Valley keep the Melbourne scene lively.
 Randwick and Rosehill lead the charge in Sydney, while there is also racing in Victoria, the Gold Coast, Perth and Queensland, among others.
 To get tips and strategies for betting on horse racing, read our page dedicated to horse racing tips.

 Top Australian Horse Races

 The biggest and most famous race in the Australian calendar, the Melbourne Cup, which is run over 3,200m, is one of the richest races across the world and winners go straight into the hall of fame.
+Click the link to read the best Melbourne Cup tips.
 In recent years, following British and Irish raiders has proved profitable.

 Moonee Valley’s showcase race, which is run over 2,040m.
 First run in 1922 for $1,000, the Cox Plate is now worth $5million and was dominated by fan favourite Winx between 2014 and 2018.

 A handicap contest over 2,400m for three-year-olds and worth $5million.
 Run during the October spring carnival at Caulfield, the Cup has become one of Australia’s richest races and is one of the toughest contests for punters to decipher.

 Group 1 for two-year-olds at Rosehill, the Golden Slipper is often the main target for every horse in that age group at the start of the season.
 Following Godolphin-owned juveniles is the way to go.

 Australia’s premier sprint contest, over 1,200m, which is held at Flemington in November.
 With 24 runners permitted to start, the Newmarket Handicap is one of the most competitive on the calendar and a mid-to-low draw is a big advantage.